 It is important to understand that our given title or position within an organisation may be perceived by others in different ways.
 People will almost certainly hold assumptions about us, who we are and what we believe.
 Likewise, we will almost certainly do the same about others.
 Staying aware of this (unconscious bias) helps us to have more open, effective and valuable conversations with greater empathy and understanding.

-To find out the three other steps to better conversations, subscribe to TJ magazine.
-In fact, here’s a 3-month free trial.
+To find out the other three steps to better conversations, download the full article here.